LODSContent/ACPGuidance/ACPCreationProcess.md

 The use of functions is particularly useful in cases where the lab author either creates resources or asks users to create resources which use names that are a combination of a string and some generated, deterministic value.
 Examples of generated, deterministic values include the lab instance ID or apparently unique strings created by the [uniqueString function](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/template-functions-string#uniquestring).

-Consider a scenario where a lab author uses an Azure Resource Manager (ARM) template to deploy a virttual machine.
+Consider a scenario where a lab author uses an Azure Resource Manager (ARM) template to deploy a virtual machine.
 In the ARM template, the lab author specifies the name of the virtual machine as a combination of a text string plus a unique string based on the resource group ID as follows:

 ```
 [concat('wvm', uniqueString(resourceGroup().id))]